My free air compressor plugs into my cars 12 volt power outlet. When switched on, it will discharge compressed air at up to 125 PSI.

 If the portable air compressor you choose does not come equipped with an in-line compressed air filter you will want to add one if your air use is fairly constant.

-The majority of portable air compressors I have seen are factory equipped with a compressed air regulator.
+The majority of portable air compressors are factory equipped with a compressed air regulator.
 Air regulators offer benefits such as reduced air/energy use and reduced air equipment wear.
 You do not drive your car with the foot to the floor on the gas pedal all the time, why operate your air tools with the air pressure equivalent?
 Run your tools at the lowest working air pressure for longer tool life.

-Too, an air regulator, set 10-15 PSI below the compressors low pressure set point (also known as cut in pressure point) will help ensure that your air-using application will see a steady stream of compressed air at a non-varying pressure.
+An air regulator, set 10-15 PSI below the compressors low pressure set point (also known as cut in pressure point) will help ensure that your air-using application will see a steady stream of compressed air at a non-varying pressure.
 As the pressure in the receiver peaks and wanes due to compressed air use, with the regulator set below the compressors lowest pressure setting, your application should never experience a change in that constant, lower pressure flow.

-That is, unless the air tools demand for compressed air outstrips the ability of the compressor to keep up.
+That is, unless the various air tool demand for compressed air outstrips the ability of the compressor to keep up.
 In this case, the pressure coming from the receiver will continue to decay down past the regulator setting, and it will keep dropping as long as more compressed air is being used by your air tool than your compressor can generate.